mrmurphy/hipstore-docs/getting-the-cart-contents.md

 # Getting the Cart Contents

-Getting the cart contents will work just like the last HTTP request except because of Web security we're going to have to construct the request a bit differently.
+Getting the cart contents will work just like the last HTTP request with an exception.
+Because of Web security we're going to have to construct the request a bit differently.
 We're using a session cookie on the server to keep track of what each user has in their cart, and since the server is running on a different domain from the client, we'll need to use the `withCredentials` option on the browser's XMLHttpRequest API to expose that cookie to the server.
 The built-in `get` function doesn't allow us to do this, but luckily, there's a lower-level function that does.

 ```elm
 getCart : Cmd Msg